NVlabs/DQTrack/README.md

 Copyright © 2023, NVIDIA Corporation.
 All rights reserved.

 This work is made available under the Nvidia Source Code License-NC.
-Click here to view a copy of this license.
+Click [here](https://github.com/NVlabs/DQTrack/blob/main/LICENSE) to view a copy of this license.

 The pre-trained models are shared under CC-BY-NC-SA-4.0.
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries/)
+For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries/).

 ## Citation
 If this work is helpful for your research, please consider citing: